tkevinbest/Swim-Set-Writer/README.md

 - **# COMMENT**: Optional comment at end of line

 #### Group Variations
 Create different workouts for different swimmer speeds using bracket notation.
-These are optional and can include either different distances, intervals, descriptions, or any combinaion.
+These are optional and can include either different distances, intervals, descriptions, or any combination.

 ```
 # Different distances